SashaPatsel/coding-drills/ruby/01-basic-syntax/README.md

 ## Instructions
 In this exercise, we'll be setting up a shop using ruby!

-To run a file in ruby, simply enter ruby and then the file name in the command line.
+To run a file in ruby, simply enter `ruby` (just as you would `node`) and then the file name in the command line.

 In `prompt.rb`:

-1. Create you store's profile using a dictionary.
+1. Create your store's profile using a hash.
 You must include at least 4 different keys, and one of those keys must point to an array of items your store sells.
+The keys can include things like number of store locations, headquarters, profits, etc...

-2. Print out a short bio about your store using some of the keys in the dictionary you just created.
+2. Print out a short bio about your store using some of the keys in the hash you just created.

 3. Print all the items your store sells.